-ODS distributes three electronic publications through the ODS listserv:
+ODS distributes three electronic publications through the ODS listsery:

-ODS Update, sent out periodically, includes news about ODS programs, staff publications and presentations, dietary supplement fact sheets, databases, meetings, and exhibits. website, fact sheets, enewsletters, and staff presentations at professional and consumer-focused meetings, as well as the ODS listserv.
+- ODS Update, sent out periodically, includes news about ODS programs, staff publications and presentations, dietary supplement fact sheets, databases, meetings, and exhibits. - The Scoop, a consumer-focused e-newsletter, is sent out several times a year.
+Each issue has a slightly different theme, such as multivitamins or dietary supplements and aging. - ODS informs the listserv about timely announcements through the Special Supplement.